xzel23/utility/SELECTIVE-PUBLISHING-CONCEPT.md

 - No module version would overwrite an existing Maven Central artifact.
 - The selected version is a non-snapshot release version.
 - For patch releases, the major/minor version matches the existing release line.
+- A patch release selects at least one library module; otherwise no release is prepared.
+- Required binary/API compatibility checks pass for every selected library module.

 Behavior for a patch release:

 1. Determine directly changed modules using path-scoped Git diffs.
-2. Apply dependency propagation.
+2. Select dependents only when they changed themselves or must publish a new minimum internal dependency version.
 3. Increment the patch component for the BOM and selected modules.
 4. Retain versions for unselected modules.
 5. Generate and display a release plan.
-6. Require an explicit confirmation flag before modifying release state.
+6. Require an explicit confirmation flag before creating the prepared release plan.

 Behavior for major or minor releases: